kubedl-io/kubedl/README.md

 [xgboost-operator](https://github.com/kubeflow/xgboost-operator) and integrates them with enhanced features as below:

 - Support running prevalent ML/DL workloads in a single operator.
+- Enable specific workload type according to the installed CRDs automatically or through the startup flags explicitly.
 - Instrumented with rich prometheus [metrics](./docs/metrics.md) to provide more insights about the job stats, such as job launch delay, current number of pending/running jobs.
-- Enable specific workload type according to the installed CRDs automatically or through the startup flags explicitly.
-- Support running a job (in the form of YAML) with [source code from github](./docs/sync_code.md ) without rebuilding the image.
+- Support submitting a job with [source code from github](./docs/sync_code.md ) without rebuilding the image.
 - A modular architecture that can be easily extended for more types of DL/ML workloads with shared libraries, see [how to add a custom job workload](https://github.com/alibaba/kubedl/blob/master/docs/how-to-add-a-custom-workload.md).
 - Support gang scheduling with a pluggable interface to support different backend gang schedulers.